jb9229/whatssub/CONTRIBUTING.md

 5. ~~Configure `android` project~~
    * ~~Not much required.
 Be aware your project should be compatible with `androidx`.~~
      - ~~Above means you should be careful when using third party `react-native native modules` because they might not be compatible with `androidx` which will result in failed build.~~
-6. Configure `firebase` project
+6. Configure `environment` for project
-   * Try to create your own `firebase` project.
-   * Make an `web app` in `project settings`, then you can acquire `firebaseConfig` from there.
    * Copy `config.sample.ts` to `config.ts`.
      ```
      cp config.sample.ts config.ts
      ```
-   * Setup variables with acquired `firebaseConfig` from your `firebase` project.
-     ```
-     export const firebaseConfig = {
-       apiKey: '',
-       authDomain: '',
-       databaseURL: '',
-       projectId: '',
-       storageBucket: '',
-       messagingSenderId: '',
-       appId: '',
-     };
-     ```
      > Note that initial keys are set to `dev` server.
-However, this will be limited when more testers use the same server since firebase has its limit in accessing with free tier.
-Therefore, we recommend you to test this on your own `firebase` project.
 6. Install `expo-cli`
    - `npm install -g expo-cli`
 7. Run your project